 Imports from outside the EU

 All salamanders and newts need a health certificate issued from the country of origin.
 You may need to pay for this service.
-Health certificates are examined by APHA at the border inspection post (BIP).
-You must submit the CVED to APHA, 2 working days before the salamanders and/or newts arrive.
+Health certificates are examined by APHA at the border control post (BCP).
+You must submit the CHED to APHA, 2 working days before the salamanders and/or newts arrive.

 Movements to England and Wales from within the EU

 You need a health certificate issued in the country of origin to import salamanders and/or newts to England and Wales.
 You must notify the FHI 24 hours before the import of salamanders and/or newts.

 You must complete the following form for every import.

 All movements from England and Wales to other EU countries must be accompanied by a health certificate that is issued by the FHI.
 To receive a health certificate the animals must have been quarantined and/or treated prior to dispatch in a registered appropriate establishment under the supervision of the FHI.

 You must complete the following form to arrange an export inspection with the FHI before you intend to export the salamanders and/or newts from England or Wales to other EU countries.

 All quarantine costs, testing costs and, where necessary, the costs of risk mitigation measures and treatments are borne by the operator or the importer.

 The FHI will charge for the supervision of the quarantine process.
 This charge starts at £250 per consignment monitored.
 Certain scenarios for example the testing of the salamanders and newts will increase this cost.